Human Resources Management Master's Online Degree Overview

 - Business Executive

-Upon completion of the Master of Science in Management, graduates will be expected to:
+Upon completion of the 100% Online Master of Science in Management, graduates are expected to be able to:

 - Apply strategic, tactical and operational knowledge to key business functions in support of organizational mission and vision.